-- You also may use the Revenue Quebec online “My Account“ service to apply.
+You also may use the Revenue Quebec online “My Account“ service to apply.

 Revenue Quebec pays the solidarity tax credit exclusively via direct deposit into your bank account.
-If you have already registered to receive tax refunds by direct deposit, you will receive the credit the same way.
+If you have already registered to receive tax refunds by direct deposit, you will receive this credit the same way.

 If you are not registered:

 - You can register online through the Revenue Quebec “My Account” service

 - or fill out and submit formLM-3.M-V for residents living near Montreal and LM-3.Q-V for residents living closer to Quebec City.